 In truth, Back in Black is probably one of the greatest albums the Australian band AC/DC ever produced.
 The record was kind of a turning point in their career (they had no choice.. ).
 A fresh direction and totally amazing boost of energy – a hurricane of sorts.
 And nobody really expected it.

-Looking back, this was just after the untimely death of the former, excellent lead singer Bon Scott at age 33 .
-And we were all kind of wondering what was going to happen to an AC/DC that we thought was already pretty good with what they already produced until then.
+Looking back, this was just after the untimely demise of the former, excellent lead singer Bon Scott at age 33 .
+And we were all kind of wondering what was going to happen to an AC/DC that we thought was already pretty good with what they produced until then.
 And also pretty much dead themselves after their main icon just drowned himself in alcohol.
 So, what an absolutely amazing turnaround.
 Like some sort of a resurrection.

 So far so good, you think.
 Then starts the new front man.
 Brian who?
 Life of Brian (the film – just released in 1979, guys)?
 Who the fuck is Brian Johnson?
 But then you hear him take off.
 In a totally different style than Bon, but HOLY COW.
 Taking off like a rocket and jazzing up the energy to levels not known before with a voice that has a reach right out to space, screeching away and heating things up.
 Is that smoke coming out of my loudspeakers?